Sanada (wrestler): Just 5 Guys and IWGP World Heavyweight Champion (2023–2024)

-Bullet Club and House of Torture (2024–present)
+Bullet Club War Dogs and House of Torture (2024–present)

 On November 4 at Power Struggle, Sanada betrayed Taichi and assisted Bullet Club leader David Finlay retain his IWGP Global Heavyweight Championship, joining Bullet Club and its War Dogs sub-group in the process.
 After joining the War Dogs, Sanada debuted a new look of blonde hair and beard, similar to his days in LIJ and adopted the moniker of "Cold Blooded".
 For the 2024 World Tag League, Sanada teamed with fellow War Dogs member Gabe Kidd, where they were placed in A-Block.
 The duo finished at the top of their block and advanced to the grand finals, where they lost to Tetsuya Naito and Hiromu Takahashi.

-On February 11, 2025 at The New Beginning in Osaka, Sanada defeated Taichi.
+On February 11, 2025, at The New Beginning in Osaka, Sanada defeated Taichi.
 On the third day of the New Japan Cup, Sanada came out during Finlay and Evil's match and, seemingly inadvertently, hitting Finlay and Gedo, leading to tension throughout the tour and leaving his status with the War Dogs in question.
 On April 4 at Sakura Genesis, Sanada betrayed the War Dogs and joined House of Torture, thus realigning with former tag team partner Evil.
 After joining House of Torture, Sanada tweaked his moniker to "Cold Blooded Snake".
 In a post-match interview, Finlay, alongside the War Dogs (Kidd, Drilla Moloney, Clark Connors and Taiji Ishimori) challenged House of Torture (Evil, Ren Narita, Sho, Yoshinobu Kanemaru and Sanada) to a Dog Pound match, with the stipulation that the losers must leave Bullet Club.
 On May 3 at night one of Wrestling Dontaku, the War Dogs defeated House of Torture, thus HoT were forced to leave Bullet Club.
+From July to August, Sanada competed in the G1 Climax, where he was placed in A-Block and finished the tournament with 8 points, failing to advance to the semi-finals.

+On January 6, 2026, NJPW announced that Sanada would be taking an indefinite leave of absence from in-ring competition for undisclosed reasons.
+Sanada returned on Night 2 of Wrestling Dontaku on 4 May, attacking the reigning NJPW World Television Champion Konosuke Takeshita.
+NJPW would later confirm that the leave of absence was taken as he had suffered from thoracic outlet syndrome since Wrestle Kingdom 18.
+On June 14 at Dominion 6.14 in Osaka-jo Hall, Sanada failed to win the World Television title from Takeshita.

 Championships and accomplishments

-Sanada is a one-time IWGP World Heavyweight Champion...
+Sanada is a one-time IWGP Heavyweight Champion...

 As well as a three-time IWGP Tag Team Champion...